Skip to content

 CREATE TABLE goals (

-objective TEXT NOT NULL,
+session_id TEXT PRIMARY KEY NOT NULL,

-status TEXT NOT NULL,
+goal_id TEXT NOT NULL,

 token_budget INTEGER,